Our Short and Simple Guide to African Pygmy Hedgehogs as Pets.

 4) Hedgehogs are typically fed cat food.
 We don’t really know exactly what a wild African pygmy hedgehog eats in the wild.
 Cat food seems to be a fair approximation.
 There are many types and research should be done into what are better types.
 Hedgehogs can be very picky eaters who might reject a food for mysterious reasons.
 Some hedgehogs will eat crickets or mealworms, or sometimes freshly cooked scrambled egg.
 Ours only eats some types of cat food.

-5) It’s best to get a hedgehog from a breeder who hand holds their animals.
+5) It’s best to get a hedgehog from a breeder who hand raises their animals and holds them daily.
 Hedgehogs need socialization to be good pets.
 If they are not socialized when you go to pick them up they will quill up, hiss, and pop, and will not calm down.
-They might even bite.
+They also can bite.
 If they are socialized they might still quill up, hiss, or sometimes pop, but they will relax when they smell your hands and will be friendly.

 A breeder should be able to give you a pedigree.
 This is important.
 There is a genetic disease called Wobbly Hedgehog Syndrome that can afflict pet hedgehogs.
 Animals that have this disease will suffer neurological degeneration and die fairly young, so responsible breeders will keep track of their animals to make sure that carriers of WHS aren’t bred.